ActivitySim/activitysim/_sources/howitworks.rst.txt

     pipeline.close_on_exit(file, fname)
     return file

-Next, the tables module executes the following import statements to define the dynamic orca tables (households, persons, skims, etc.), but does not load them.
-It also defines the core dynamic orca table columns (calculated fields) and injectables (functions) defined in the classes.
-The Python decorator ``@inject.table`` and ``@inject.column("households")`` override the function definitions so the function name becomes the table name in the first case, whereas the function name becomes the column name in the second case.
-The argument to ``households`` in ``@inject.column("households")`` is the table (either real or virtual) that the column is added to.
-The columns defined in these classes are thought to be generic across AB model implementations.
-Additional implementation specific columns can be defined in an extensions folder, as discussed later.
+Next, the tables module executes the following import statements in :mod:`activitysim.abm.tables.__init__` to define the dynamic orca tables (households, persons, skims, etc.), but does not load them.
+It also defines the core dynamic orca injectables (functions) defined in the classes.
+The Python decorator ``@inject.table`` override the function definitions so the function name becomes the table name.
+Additional implementation specific table fields are defined in annotation preprocessors for each step, as discussed later.

 ::